 “The pandemic only accelerated this trend,” Meyer said.
 “Even at tech companies, it’s important to have a non-operating technology expert on your board.”

-Clarification: This article has been updated to including citation information for data shared by Microsoft’s Vasu Jakkal.
+Clarification: This article has been updated to include citation information for data shared by Microsoft’s Vasu Jakkal.